Shopping Links

 US DVD Review

-I have not seen the DVD, but it features English and Japanese stereo soundtracks and no extras other than ADV previews.
+I have not seen either edition of ADV's DVD, but both feature English and Japanese stereo soundtracks and no extras other than ADV previews.

 ADV rated it 15+ on account of raunchy humor, occasional nudity, and rather bloody violence (things get messy for the ship-women whenever their large-scale personas start getting shot).